 Dr. Ribas taught elementary grades 2–5 and middle school grades 6–8.
 During that time he served as a teachers’ association officer in the roles of grievance chair, negotiations chair and vice president.
 Dr. Ribas has been a curriculum coordinator, a vice principal, principal and a director of pupil personnel services.
 For seven years, he served as the assistant superintendent for personnel for the Brookline, Massachusetts, Public Schools with responsibility for the supervision and evaluation of teachers and administrators in grades Pre-K–12 and the recruitment, hiring, mentoring, and induction of all newly hired teachers.
 Throughout his career, Dr. Ribas personally evaluated or supervised the evaluation of over a thousand teachers, administrators, nurses, counselors, school librarians and other professional support staff and paraprofessionals.

-Dr. Ribas is the author of three internationally recognized books.
+Dr. Ribas is the author of six internationally recognized books: